oop7/YTSage/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🛠️ Troubleshooting

+- When the app doesn't display the format table, update yt-dlp

 ## 🙏 Acknowledgments

 <div align="center">